gradle/gradle/design-docs/managed-source-sets.md

 ### Out of scope
 - Making `LanguageSourceSet` managed.
 - Adding instances to the top level `sources` container.
-- Some convention for source directory locations.
+- Convention for source directory locations.
 Need the ability to apply rules to every model node of a particular type to do this.

 ## Story: Elements of ComponentSpec.sources are visible in the model report